 This is a follow up story for Vagabond Heart.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, my name is Mike Lecky, I’m a carpenter and entrepreneur living in Montreal, QC, and Prince Edward Island, in eastern Canada.
 At my company, Vagabond Heart, we make cool, design-forward travel patches for people’s luggage.

 Tired of seeing the boring same old rectangular country flag patches at every souvenir shop, I decided to start a company that made better ones.
 Our patches combine a vintage mid-century vibe with a clean modern aesthetic to make patches, stickers, and enamel pins that will help your bag stand out on the luggage carousel.

 I started the company three years ago with about $2,000 and last year I sold over $100,000 worth of patches and stickers.